 After the traumatizing death of her sister, Malorie finds refuge with five others who have survived the apocalypse.
 Every day is a test for them trying to survive in a world where your eyes could lead to your imminent death.
-Malorie learns of a more civilized refuge camp and decides the risk of traveling up the river blindfolded, while risking their lives, is worth the opportunity for her children to live.
+Malorie learns of a more civilized refuge camp and decides the risk of traveling up the river blindfolded, while risking her life, is worth it for the opportunity to find a safe place for her children to live.

-Pros and Cons of "Bird Box"
+Pros and Cons of Bird Box

-Pro: Fast Paced
+Pro: Fast Paced Story

-I understand why this novel was turned into a movie because the pace was perfect!
+I understand why this novel was turned into a movie because the pace is perfect!
 The author doesn't dwell heavily on the small details or overcomplicate matters with what each character is feeling, but instead focuses on the drive of his plot.
 Everything flows so smoothly.
 A part of me didn't want to watch the movie for I didn't feel it necessary after reading such a well thought out story.
 The book is easy to read and is not ever complicated—just what I'm looking for in a psychological thriller.

-Con: Synopsis is Misleading
+Con: Synopsis Is Misleading

-When you first hear about "Bird Box" or first read the synopsis on the book, it seems like the main plot has to do with Malorie trying to get down the river blindfolded and what happens while she's trying.
+When you first hear about Bird Box or first read the synopsis on the book, it seems like the main plot has to do with Malorie trying to get down the river blindfolded and what happens while she's trying.
 In reality, the majority of this story is her thinking of the events that took place four years prior to her trip up the river with her children.
 So if you think you're getting into a book about a lady and her two children traveling blindfolded up a river, you're only about 20% right because that's how much this book actually focuses on that element of the plot.

-No matter what tools she might pack, no matter what household objects might be used as a weapon, she knows that the blindfolds are their strongest protection.— "Bird Box" - Josh Malerman
+No matter what tools she might pack, no matter what household objects might be used as a weapon, she knows that the blindfolds are their strongest protection.

-Pro: The Backstory is More Interesting
+Pro: The Backstory Is More Interesting

-So even though the "plot" is supposed to be about Malorie's journey to the refugee camp really that's only about 20% of the novel and the other 80% is about everything that leads her to that moment.
+So even though the "plot" is supposed to be about Malorie's journey to the refugee camp, that's really only about 20% of the novel and the other 80% is about everything that leads her to that moment.
 The book heavily focuses on before the children were born while she was pregnant and the world just started turning into the wasteland it becomes.